 |Sensitivity at 1 kHz into 1 kohm||15 mV/Pa|

 |Maximum SPL for THD 0.5%||138 dB|

 Neumann has a reputation for quality engineering, durability, and great design.
 While a Neumann mic can take a chunk out of your budget, they’re great investments for serious producers and performers.
-The Neuman KMS 184 follows in the same tradition, offering musicians that undeniable quality of sound for a range of different instruments.
+The Neuman KMS 184 follows the same tradition, offering musicians the undeniable quality of sound for a range of different instruments.

 The KM184 is part of the Neumann Series 180, which has three different microphones with three different polar patterns: the KM 183 (omnidirectional), the KM 185 (hypercardioid), and the KM 184 (cardioid).
 This range is meant to cover any and all recording situations in both the studio and on stage.
 In comparison with their cousins, the modular Series KM A and KM D, these microphones are non-modular and more cost-effective.